jacobtread/libreofficekit/README.md

 - Executing document macros
 - Determine document type

+This library does not link to the LibreOfficeKit C++ headers like other implementations, I have move that code into the Rust implementation so a C++ build toolchain is not required to build this library

-## Support
+## LibreOffice Support

-Tested against Libreoffice versions 6.4.7.2 and 25.2.6.2 should be compatible with vast majority of versions supported by the standard LOK C++ library
+Tested against Libreoffice versions 6.4.7.2 and 25.2.6.2 should be compatible with versions supported by the standard LOK C++ library.

+Certain functions are only available in certain LibreOffice versions, calling these on a unsupported install will return `OfficeError::MissingFunction` as the error.

+You can also use `Office::get_version_info` which will provide a `OfficeVersionInfo` structure which contains a `product_version` field with helper functions such as `is_free_error_available` which tells you whether a specific function should be available for that version

 > [!IMPORTANT]
 >